Bargain Travel Europe Guide Budget Travel Car Racing logo image

 AUTO & RAIL

-OKTOBERFEST MUNICH
+OKTOBERFEST BEER FESTIVAL - MUNICH

 One Big Bavarian Beer Drinken Party

-Beer Tents Bavarian Breweries Oktoberfest Munich photoYou get on a subway train crowded with families, children with big eyes, excited at the adventure ahead, people in funny hats and colorful clothes, brown leather pants with green piping and traditional Bavarian dresses, blue and white checkered hats, the colors of Munich and Bayern.
+Munich Octoberfest Beer Tents Bavarian Breweries photoYou get on a subway train crowded with families, children with big eyes, excited at the adventure ahead, people in funny hats and colorful clothes, brown leather pants with green piping and traditional Bavarian drindle dresses, blue and white checkered hats, the colors of Munich and Bayern.
 The train ride stops and everyone pushes up the stairs from the Thereseinweise U-Bahn stop into the open evening air suddenly filled with twinkling lights, twirling and swirling carnival rides, the smell of roasting meat and toasting almonds.
 The sound of brass band music from the beer halls.
 The temperature is perfect in late September and of course, it’s Oktoberfest.

-Tickets to sit in the tents go fast.
+Tickets to sit in the tents are based on reservations (see Getting a Seat at Oktoberfest).
+For a guaranteed seat, get a reservation, but for the individual traveler, couple or family, reservations are for groups.
 A lot of the tables and benches of the tents are like season tickets at the ball park with many of the booths reserved by local companies every year to entertain employees and customers.
 To get a seat in one of the big beer tents, reservations are made directly with each tent proprietor.
-A directory of tent operators can be found at the Munich City site.
-But even if you don’t get a seat, there’s room to stand for awhile to enjoy the beer and atmosphere, until they get too crowded and close the doors.
-More contemporary music and high tech amusements mix with the traditional nostalgia throughout the 200 attractions, side shows and outdoor beer "gardens" where seating can be found as they become available.

-Oktoberfest Munich Parade Beer Wagosn photoThe festival opens on a Saturday with a parade procession of festive carriages with the families of the landlords and horse drawn beer wagons representing the Munich breweries with decorated floats of Oktoberfest clubs, carrying all the beer tent bands.
+Oktoberfest Munich Parade Beer Wagon photoThe festival opens on a Saturday with a parade procession of festive carriages with the families of the landlords and horse drawn beer wagons representing the Munich breweries with decorated floats of Oktoberfest clubs, carrying all the beer tent bands.
 The parade is led by a girl on a horse dressed as a monk, the “Kindl” of Munich.
 The parade goes from Sonnenstrasse to the Wiesn.
 Grandstand seats can be had for about €24.
 Another parade follows on Sunday with the Munich Costume and Rifleman with more beer wagons, and colorful Bavarian costume, riflemen and historic coaches and performers.
 This impressive parade goes on for about two hours as it loops around the city to the fairgrounds.
-Grandstand tickets are €35 for this one, othewise just find a spot to stand along the route.
+Grandstand tickets are €35 for this one, otherwise just find a spot to stand along the route.

-2011: September 17 - October 3
+Munich Oktoberfest Dates: September 17 - October 2, 2016

-Find best hotel deals in Munich
+Compare best hotel deals in Munich at Trip Advisor

 German High Speed Train ICE Booking Center